iq-motion-control/iq-module-communication-doc/docs/communication_protocols/hobby_protocol.rst

 ======================================
 The connector used for inputting hobby protocols on Vertiq modules is also used for serial communication.
-Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between hobby protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured hobby protocol or the Vertiq serial protocol. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
+Serial communication is used for connecting to the modules with IQ Control Center or interacting with them using the Vertiq APIs. **Because the connector is shared between hobby protocols and serial communication, only one of them can be active at any time.** On startup, the module will look for valid messages of either the currently configured hobby protocol or the Vertiq serial protocol :ref:`IQUART <uart_messaging>`. **When it detects the first valid message of either type, it will lock-on to that type of communication, and stop listening for any other types of messages on that physical interface.
 This behavior is slightly different when using the** *Autodetect* **setting for the** *Communication* **parameter**.
 See more :ref:`below <the_communication_parameter>`.

-For example, if after startup a DSHOT message is the first thing sent to the module, and the module is not set to use *Autodetect* (see the note above), it will then only listen for additional DSHOT messages, ignoring any serial communication.
+For example, if after startup a DSHOT message is the first thing sent to the module, and the module is set to use *Autodetect*, it will then only listen for additional DSHOT messages, ignoring any serial communication (as well as all other timer based protocols).
 The module must be rebooted before you can switch which protocol it will listen to. **This means that you cannot connect to the IQ Control Center after controlling the module with a hobby protocol unless you reboot, and vice versa.** This behavior is summarized in the diagram below.

 Also, note that for modules that support DroneCAN, DroneCAN uses a separate physical interface from hobby protocols and serial communication, so DroneCAN communication can still be used when using hobby protocols.